react-navigation/react-navigation/packages/react-native-tab-view/README.md

 By default, this renders `null`.

+##### `removeClippedSubviews`

+Boolean indicating whether to remove invisible views (such as unfocused screens) from the native view hierarchy to improve memory usage.
+Defaults to `false`.

+**Note**: Don't enable this on iOS where this is buggy and views don't re-appear.

 ##### `keyboardDismissMode`

 String indicating whether the keyboard gets dismissed in response to a drag gesture.
 Possible values are: